4d/docs/website/translated_docs/fr/Concepts/classes.md

 ### Recherche et prototype des propriétés

 Tous les objets de 4D sont liés en interne à un objet de classe.
-Lorsque 4D ne trouve pas de propriété dans un objet, il effectue un recherche dans l'objet prototype de sa classe; s'il ne la trouve pas, 4D poursuit sa recherche dans l'objet prototype de sa classe mère (superclass), et ainsi de suite jusqu'à ce qu'il n'y ait plus de superclass.
+When 4D does not find a property in an object, it searches in the prototype object of its class; if not found, 4D continues searching in the prototype object of its superclass, and so on until there is no more superclass.

 Tous les objets héritent de la classe "Object" comme classe supérieure d'arbre d'héritage.